Dr. Daniel Jaffe

 Department of Physical Education

-Dr. Daniel Jaffe is an associate professor and associate director of the Human Performance Lab for the Department of Physical Education at the United States Military Academy in West Point, New York.
+Dr. Daniel Jaffe is an associate professor and associate director of the Human Performance Lab for the Department of Physical Education at the United States Military Academy.
+He also serves as a biochemist in the Army Reserve.

-Dr. Jaffe arrived at West Point in July 2015, where his primary duties include teaching in the kinesiology directorate; serving as course director for PE215: Foundations of Personal Fitness and PE245: Olympic Weightlifting; assisting as director of the Human Performance Lab; and coaching the men’s and women’s powerlifting teams.
+Dr. Jaffe arrived at West Point in July 2015, where his primary duties include teaching in the kinesiology directorate; serving as course director for Foundations of Personal Fitness and Olympic Weightlifting; assisting as director of the Human Performance Lab; and coaching the men’s and women’s powerlifting teams.

 Dr. Jaffe and his wife, Molly, have two children, Theodore and Eleanor.
-He also serves as a biochemist in the Army Reserve.

 Ph.D. - Springfield College